-- 24. The small pump on a water heating waste-heat-recovery unit runs nonstop.
+- 23. The small pump on a water heating waste-heat-recovery unit runs nonstop.
 It stays on whether the air conditioner is running or not.
-This increases costs dramatically, especially if the water heater is far from the air conditioner's outdoor condenser. - 25.
+This increases costs dramatically, especially if the water heater is far from the air conditioner's outdoor condenser. - 24.
 The air conditioner's outdoor condenser bakes in the sun.
 This increases operating costs.
-The optimal position for the unit is on the home's north side, in shade with 4 feet of clearance (plenty of "breathing room"). - 26.
+The optimal position for the unit is on the home's north side, in shade with 4 feet of clearance (plenty of breathing room). - 25.
 The house is very large.
-Larger homes usually have larger cooling (and heating) costs. - 27.
+Larger homes usually have higher cooling (and heating) costs. - 26.
 Garage converted to a family room.
-This uninsulated room may become the family room.
-To maintain comfort, it's necessary to lower the thermostat setting for the entire house.
-Cooling costs then rise. - 28.
+This uninsulated space may lack exterior wall insulation as well as ceiling insulation. - 27.
 Oversized air conditioner way too big for the house.
-A grossly oversized air conditioner cycles on and off a lot, removes less moisture and wastes energy.
+A grossly oversized air conditioner cycles on and off frequently, removes less moisture, and wastes energy.
 The unit cools powerfully but doesn't run long enough to dry the air.
-The result is a cool, damp interior, higher operating costs, lower comfort and the likelihood of mold and mildew problems.
-Lowering the thermostat a few degrees will cause the system to run longer and will dry the air a bit, but will over-cool the house and increase relative humidity. - 29.
+The result is a cool, damp interior; higher operating costs; lower comfort; and the likelihood of mold and mildew problems.
+Lowering the thermostat a few degrees will cause the system to run longer and will dry the air a bit but will over-cool the house and increase relative humidity. - 28.
 Open or nonexistent fireplace damper.
 This lets outside air in or lets indoor air escape.
-Costs rise in either case, especially if HVAC ducts leak, which is usually the case.
+Costs rise in either case, especially if HVAC ducts also leak, which is usually the case.
 An informal survey by energy auditors showed that among customers who thought their fireplace dampers were closed, about 50 percent were wrong; they were open.

-- 30. Air conditioning supply registers are closed off.
+- 29. Air conditioning supply registers are closed off.
 If you have a central air conditioner or heat pump, don't close off room vents.
-When you do, the house becomes negatively pressured compared to the outside, and warm, moist outdoor air gets pulled in.
+When you do, the house becomes negatively pressured compared to the outdoors, and warm, moist outdoor air gets pulled in.
 What's more, airflow across the HVAC cooling coil is reduced, which lowers the system's energy efficiency and cooling capacity.
-The system runs longer and operating costs rise. - Bedroom doors are closed, with no 31. way for air supplied to the rooms to circulate back to the air conditioner.
+The system runs longer and operating costs rise. - 30.
+Bedroom doors are closed, leaving no way for air supplied to the rooms to circulate back to the air conditioner.
 Each closed-off bedroom becomes positively pressured, while all other rooms become negatively pressured with respect to the outdoors.
 This causes more air leakage from the inside to the outdoors and vice versa.
-Air can leak through bathroom vents, fireplace vents and dampers; around windows and doors; through recessed ceiling light fixtures; around attic hatches or pull-down attic doors; through electric plug and light switch-plates, etc. Consequently, the air conditioner runs longer to keep the house cool and dry. - 32.
+Air can leak through bathroom vents, fireplace vents and dampers: around windows and doors: through recessed ceiling light fixtures: around attic hatches or pull-down attic doors: through electric plug and light switch-plates, etc. Consequently, the air conditioner runs longer to keep the house cool and dry.
+Operating costs rise. - 31.
 An air conditioning supply duct leads to the garage.
 It wastes energy to cool the garage.
-It's uninsulated; it's "outdoors." - 33.
-The air conditioning system's return air grill is situated low on a wall and blocked by furniture, or it's at floorlevel and covered by a rug or other object.
-This results in poor return air flow, higher operating costs and other problems.

-34. A small pool or spa is situated in-
+It's outside the home's shell of insulation. - 32.
+The air conditioning system's return air grill is situated low on a wall and blocked by furniture, or it's at floor-level and covered by a rug or other object.
+This results in poor return air flow, higher operating costs and other similar problems. - 33.
+A small pool or spa is situated inside the house.

-side the house.
 Phenomenal moisture problems result, not to mention high air conditioning costs.
 Remember, the air conditioner works to remove moisture as well as remove heat.
 Even in normal circumstances, about 38 percent of the air conditioner's work (and operating cost) is devoted to moisture removal.